cailyncodes/cailyncodes.github.io/content/projects.md

 - [Riding MTA Start to Finish](#content/projects/mta-riding-start-finish): My top goal for my time in NYC is to ride every subway line from start to finish.

-- [Biking to Montauk](#content/projects/biking-montauk): In the summar of 2025, a group of us biked from NYC to Montauk over 2 days.
+- [Biking to Montauk](#content/projects/biking-montauk): In the summer of 2025, a group of us biked from NYC to Montauk over 2 days.
 It was my first bike tour!

 ### Technical